 Employees must keep compliance by Associates under review and report any suspected breaches of contractual obligations or unlawful conduct as set out below.
-The Associate Checklist (and any follow-up due diligence) is designed to eliminate bribery and corruption risks posed by Associates at the pre-contract stage.
+The Group has a specific Associate Checklist (and any follow-up due diligence) which is designed to eliminate bribery and corruption risks posed by Associates at the pre-contract stage.
 However, it is also your responsibility to monitor the on-going activities of the Associates with whom you have direct contact and update the Associate Checklist produced for that Associate if there are any significant changes, for example, there is a change in ownership of the Associate or the role of the Associate changes.

-In your dealings with Associates, the following nonexhaustive list of "red flags" should put you on notice of possible bribery risks and should be reported to your line manager and the Group Head of Internal Audit:
+In your dealings with Associates, the following non-exhaustive list of "red flags" should put you on notice of possible bribery risks and should be reported to your line manager and the Group General Counsel:

-- dealings in jurisdictions with a history of bribery and corruption (see the Transparency International Corruption Perceptions Index: http://cpi.transparency.org/cpi2013/results/); - close ties with any Government or any Government agency in the UK or overseas; - poor or non-existent anti-bribery policy or a reluctance to co-operate with the Associate Checklist process; - poor or non-existent records of monitoring compliance with its own anti-bribery policy; - extensive use of third party agents and intermediaries, particularly in jurisdictions with a history of bribery and corruption; - a client or a government official requests the use of a specific third party agent or intermediary; - odd payments or unexplained accounts in financial records (if available for review); - market rumours or allegations of inappropriate practices or requests for kickbacks; - · false or misleading documentation; - · adverse press comment on business dealings; and - evidence of extravagant corporate hospitality, gifts or expenses.
+- dealings in jurisdictions with a history of bribery and corruption (see the Transparency International Corruption Perceptions Index: http://cpi.transparency.org/cpi2013/ results/); - close ties with any Government or any Government agency in the UK or overseas; - poor or non-existent anti-bribery policy or a reluctance to co-operate with the Associate Checklist process, or refusal to accept contractual anti-bribery and anti-corruption provisions; - poor or non-existent records of monitoring compliance with its own anti-bribery policy; - extensive use of third party agents and intermediaries, particularly in jurisdictions with a history of bribery and corruption; - a client or a government official requests the use of a specific third party agent or intermediary; - odd payments or unexplained accounts in financial records (if available for review); - market rumours or allegations of inappropriate practices or requests for kickbacks; - · false or misleading documentation; - · adverse press comment on business dealings; and - evidence of extravagant corporate hospitality, gifts or expenses.